Riemannian Metric Learning via Optimal Transport: Method

 \subsection{Implementation}

-\textbf{Enforcing the Lipschitz constraint.} Problem \eqref{eq:dual-objective} includes global constraints of form $\|\nabla \phi^k\|_{A} \leq 1$.
-These constraints are the Riemannian analogue to the Lipschitz constraint in the dual formulation of the $1$-Wasserstein distance on $\mathbb{R}^D$.
+\textbf{Enforcing the Lipschitz constraint.} Problem \eqref{eq:dual-objective} includes global constraints of form $\|\nabla \phi^k\|_{A^{-1}} \leq 1$.
+These constraints are the Riemannian analog to the Lipschitz constraint in the dual formulation of the $1$-Wasserstein distance on $\mathbb{R}^D$.
 Constraints of this type are challenging to enforce in gradient-based optimization, and the Wasserstein GAN literature has explored approximations \citep{arjovsky17,gulrajani17,miyato18}.
-We follow \citet{gulrajani17} and replace the global constraints $\|\nabla \phi^k\|_{A} \leq 1$ with soft penalties of the following form:
+We follow the standard technique introduced by \citet{gulrajani17} and replace the global constraints $\|\nabla \phi^k\|_{A^{-1}} \leq 1$ with soft penalties of the following form: